maubanel/P4-DAM-Admin/README.md

 Submit changes to the server.

+### Creating New Branch

+Performs a copy and submit in one command when creating new streams.

+`p4 populate //PROJECT NAME/BRANCH_SOURCE/... //PROJECT_NAME/BRANCH_DESTINATION/...`

 ### DAM
 * To limit DAM users from creating projects or repositories go to **Teams** dashboard and click on the user proflie on thg etop right.
 Click on **Company settings**.
 Go to **Features** and adjust the settings to limit projects.